Guide · Last updated 2026-04-03

 Sell Direct to a Store (Buylist)

 The fastest way to sell your cards.
 A buylist is where a store sets prices it will pay for specific cards.
-You pick the cards, ship them in, and get paid — no waiting for buyers, no listing fees, no photography hassle.
+You pick the cards, ship them in, and get paid, no waiting for buyers, no listing fees, no photography hassle.

 PACKRAT Buylist

-Submit and ship
+Accept and ship

-Get paid in store credit
+Get paid in cash or store credit

-Buylist vs Marketplace — when to use each
+Buylist vs Marketplace, when to use each

 Know What Your Cards Are Worth